 Communication between the Indeni server and the ServiceNow instance uses HTTPS port 443.

-ServiceNow Incident Management is a cloud-based solution.
+Please Note: ServiceNow Incident Management is a cloud-based solution.
 You may be accessing the ServiceNow instance through an HTTP proxy.
 Similarly, the Indeni server may be situated behind a HTTP proxy.

-Starting 7.3.1, you have the option to select either basic using login credentials or OAuth2 authorization.
+You have the option to select either basic using login credentials or OAuth2 authorization.
 For OAuth2, you must create an OAuth application endpoint for the indeni client application to access the ServiceNow instance.
 Note: ServiceNow admin role is required for this task.
 Refer to the ServiceNow documentation for more details (documentation for the ServiceNow Orlando release).

 From ServiceNow, navigate to System OAuth > Application Registry and then click New.
 On the Interceptor page, click Create an OAuth API endpoint for external clients and then fill in the form.